RTEMS/rtems-docs/eng/req/items.rst

 Test Case Item Type
 ^^^^^^^^^^^^^^^^^^^

-This type refines the :ref:`SpecTypeRootItemType` though the ``type`` attribute if the value is ``test-case``.
+This type refines the :ref:`SpecTypeRootItemType` through the ``type`` attribute if the value is ``test-case``.
 This set of attributes specifies a test case.
 All explicit attributes shall be specified.
 The explicit attributes for this type are:

 test-actions
     The attribute value shall be a list.
 Each list element shall be a